datacoves/docs/docs/how-tos/airflow/run-fivetran-sync-jobs.md

 - **example_task_sensor**: Name your Sensor task accordingly and define arguments below.
   -  **operator**: `fivetran_provider.sensors.fivetran.FivetranSensor`
   -  **connector_id**: Find in Fivetran UI.
-  -  **poke_interval**: The poke interval is the time in seconds that the sensor waits before rechecking the condition it's waiting for.
+  -  **poke_interval**: The poke interval is the time in seconds that the sensor waits before rechecking if the connector is done loading data.
 Defaults to 60.
   - **fivetran_conn_id**: This is the `connection_id` that was configured above in the Fivetran UI as seen [above](#id=fivetran-connection).
   - **dependencies**: A list of tasks this task depends on.
 ### YAML version